MatthewClarkMay/beautiful-jekyll/_posts/2018-05-08-Security-Onion-LVM-Setup.md

 # Bootable USB & Live ISO

-All LVM changes need to be performed on unmounted disks, so you will need to create a bootable linux USB (I used Kali) to administer logical volumes on sensors and storage nodes.
+All LVM changes need to be performed on unmounted disks, so you will need to create a bootable linux USB (I used Kali) to administer LVM on sensors and storage nodes.

-The master node is virtualized so after installing the OS from ISO you will need to mount a Linux ISO that allows live boot.
-The Security Onion ISO does allow live boot, but it isn't very straight forward to enter.
-Power on the VM and launch a web console through VCenter (assuming you use VMware in production) - You may need to CTRL+ALT+DEL a few times followed by a quick ESC to catch the boot menu because it fades quickly.
+The master node is virtualized, so after installing the OS from ISO you will need to mount a Linux ISO that allows live boot.
+The Security Onion ISO does allow live boot, but the boot menu doesn't explicitly show a "Live Boot" option.

+Power on the VM and launch a web console through VCenter (assuming you use VMware in production).
+You may need to CTRL+ALT+DEL a few times followed by a quick ESC to catch the boot menu because it fades quickly.
 Once booted into the ISO, select "Install".
-Exit the installer after it loads, it should drop you to a login screen.
+Quit the installer after it loads, it should drop you to a login screen.
 Login with the username "securityonion" and password field blank, it will grant you a session as the "securityonion" user who has sudo privileges.
 Open a terminal and type `sudo su -` to elevate privileges to root.

 # Master Node
 This was the first server I built.
 After installing the Security Onion ISO I mounted a Kali ISO and booted into a live Kali environment.